SpencerLutz/MultiDimensionalTimeSeries/index.md

-#Multidimensional Time Series
+# Multi Dimensional Time Series
-John Gunasar and Spencer Lutz

-This is a project worked on by John Gunasar and Spencer Lutz for an independent study.
+This is a project by John Gunasar and Spencer Lutz